-So the good new is chlorine demand is an easy fix.
+So the good news is chlorine demand is an easy fix.
 After you perform a chlorine demand test, you'll first want to make sure all your chemical readings are in line.
 Total alkalinity should be 80 - 120 ppm. pH is good at 7.2 - 7.8.
 Your calcium hardness level is 150 - 250 ppm, and CYA is 30 - 50 ppm.

 Now it's time to superchlorinate the water and the way we're going to do this is by shocking your pool.
 You'll want to increase the chlorine level up to 20 ppm using liquid chlorine.
 Use 1.5 gallons of fresh liquid chlorine shock per 10,000 gallons.
-Watch the video to learn the proper way to shock your pool.

 Are Chlorine Lock and Chlorine Demand the Same?